bialopesm/bialopesm/README.md

   - PartyControll – event and contract management system
   - SmartShop – e-commerce with dynamic pricing logic
-  - CARF Monitor – real-time news monitoring and automation 🧠 I'm learning more about AI, React, Ruby on Rails and I’m excited to continue building impactful applications.
+  - CARF Monitor – real-time news monitoring and automation

+🧠 Currently improving my skills in AI, React and Ruby on Rails, with focus on building real-world applications.
 🤝 I’m open to collaborating on projects that solve real problems and where I can contribute and keep learning.

 ## Skills